alexeskenazi/non-deterministic-finite-machine-simulator/README.md

 # NFA - Non-Deterministic Finite Machine

-This project implements a Non-Deterministic Finite Automaton (NFA) simulator.
-It reads an automaton definition from a file and processes input strings to determine if they are accepted or rejected by the automaton.
+This project implements a Non-Deterministic Finite Automata (NFA) simulator.
+It reads an automaton definition from a file and processes input strings to determine if they are accepted or rejected by the automata.

 ## Files